-Risa Wexler, head of Pfizer’s Media Lab, shares why the pharmaceutical company refocused its mobile experience, prioritizing speed and accessibility, to deliver its best customer experiences yet.
+Risa Wexler, head of Pfizer’s Media Lab, shares why the pharmaceutical company refocused its mobile experience, prioritising speed and accessibility, to deliver its best customer experiences yet.

 Our challenge at Pfizer is the same as every company operating today: navigating how we do business in a world that’s moving at breakneck speed.
 I don’t think any 10-year span in the last 100 years has moved as quickly in terms of our ability to connect, to learn, and to inspire.